tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 The similarity or distance between different node IDs can be calculated by performing the [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) between the bits of the two node ID numbers.
 The Hamming distance can be implemented as an Exclusive OR (XOR) between the bits of the numbers and the summation of the resulting true bits.
-CCs and/or CNs that have node IDs with a low Hamming distance are located in similar regions of the Tari communication network.
+CCs and/or CNs that have similar node IDs, that produce a small Hamming distance, are located in similar regions of the Tari communication network.
 This does not mean that their geographic locations are near each other, but rather that their location in the network is similar.
 A thresholding scheme can be applied to the Hamming distance to ensure that only neighboring CNs with similar node IDs are allowed to share and propagate specific information.
 As an example, only routing table information that contains similar node IDs to the requesting CCs or CNs node ID should be shared with them.